LuisEduardoF/ASL-OpenCV/README.md

 - **Contents**: The dataset contains a diverse set of hand gesture images representing the 26 letters of the ASL alphabet, from 'A' to 'Z'.
 Each letter is associated with multiple images showcasing different hand poses and variations.
 The images are labeled with their corresponding alphabet letters.

-- **Usage**: In this project, we use the "Synthetic ASL Alphabet" dataset for training our deep learning neural network.
+- **Usage**: In this project, we use the "Synthetic ASL Alphabet" dataset for training our neural network.
 The dataset provides a sufficient variety of hand gestures to train a robust model for ASL alphabet recognition.

 ![ASL Alphabet](alphabet.jpg)
 <em>ASL Alphabet, by @LexSet</em>